Bear tranquilized in residential neighborhood in Richmond Heights after roaming St. Louis County suburbs

 The state’s black bear management plan says there are an estimated 540 to 840 black bears in the state as of 2019, and that the bear population is growing.

 A bear was also spotted at the Brentwood Swim and Tennis Club about 2:30 p.m.
 Sunday, according to social media posts.
-Whether it was the same bear seen the day before, or the same bear captured in Richmond Heights is uncertain, but the reported size and color were similar.
+It was likely the same bear later captured in Richmond Heights and seen the day before, according to conservation officials.

 Bears are most active in the southern part of the state, but right now is the time they’d be seen traversing unusual paths, per the report: “Black bear sightings tend to be seasonal, with a distinct peak of activity occurring in May and June, during breeding and when natural foods are scarce and bears forage in areas where they are likely to be seen.”